renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

 - **Effect:** Roll your Unarmed Combat, against your opponents Feat of Strength or React Quickly; you suffer a -20 modifier.
 If you succeed, you haul your target into your tunnel and partially collapse it.
 This immobilizes them.
 - **Special:** You must be burrowing near the surface, either adjacent to or directly beneath your opponent to use this power.
 - **Special:** Instead of immobilizing your opponent, you can instead attempt to completely burry them.
 This is more difficult, so you take an additional -10 penalty; if you succeed, though, they will soon begin to suffocate.

+#### Hurl and Ally

+You've practice an unusual tactic in which you fling an ally at an enemy.

+- **Requirements:** The *Missile-Hurler* class.
+- **Action:** Standard Action
+- **Effect:** You can throw an ally.
+  - They must be at least one size category smaller than you (e.g. if you are Medium, you can throw a Small creature).
+  - If you don't throw them farther than your medium range, they can land safely; if you throw them further than your medium range, they take damage as if they had fallen (1d10 DV at long range, 2d10 DV at Extreme range).
+  - If the hurled creature lands at a lower point than when they where thrown, they take appropriate falling damage.
+  - If you throw your ally at an opponent, and if they were prepared for it, then they are considered to have *charged*, and can attack the targeted opponent.
+    - They can prepare as a Standard Action (during their turn), and are then considered to have "prepared" until their next turn.
+- **Special:** This power represents *throwing* an ally, which is a Standard Action.
+Much like drawing a weapon, picking up an ally to throw them requires a separate action (normally a Quick Action).
+- **Special:** If the hurled ally has the Diving Strike class, they are always considered to be *prepared.*

+#### Hurl and Ally

+You've practice an unusual tactic in which you fling an ally at an enemy; this is sometimes called "the Minotaur and the Frog," after a folk-legend about the tactic's use during a slave revolt in Shade-Elven lands.

+- **Requirements:** The *Missile-Hurler* class.
+- **Action:** Standard Action
+- **Effect:** You can throw an ally.
+  - They must be at least one size category smaller than you (e.g. if you are Medium, you can throw a Small creature).
+  - If you don't throw them farther than your medium range, they can land safely; if you throw them further than your medium range, they take damage as if they had fallen (1d10 DV at long range, 2d10 DV at Extreme range).
+  - If the hurled creature lands at a lower point than when they where thrown, they take appropriate falling damage.
+  - If you throw your ally at an opponent, and if they were prepared for it, then they are considered to have *charged*, and can attack the targeted opponent.
+    - They can prepare as a Standard Action (during their turn), and are then considered to have "prepared" until their next turn.
+- **Special:** This power represents *throwing* an ally, which is a Standard Action.
+Much like drawing a weapon, picking up an ally to throw them requires a separate action (normally a Quick Action).
+- **Special:** If the hurled ally has the Diving Strike class, they are always considered to be *prepared.*